-Virtual recruitment looks like it will be here to stay even as vaccines roll out and it becomes safer to interact in a physical space again.
+Virtual recruitment is here to stay for awhile, especially as we navigate a new normal in both work and home life.
 For this reason it is incredibly important to make sure that you are utilizing the virtual recruitment and engagement tools to their fullest capacity.
 While it is not uncommon to have unforeseen technical complications, there are always steps you can take to make sure you are prepared.
-The tool we will be focusing on for this article is Handshake’s Virtual Fair module, released in Summer 2020 in response to COVID-19.
+The tool we will be focusing on for this article is Handshake’s Virtual Fair tool that Tufts will be using during our upcoming Career Fair on September 24th from 1 pm – 4 pm.
 Here are 4 common mistakes and how to side step them to make sure you are putting your organization in an optimal position to recruit top talent!

 💻Mistake #1: Easily Avoided Technical Issues